bdong-va/bdong-va.github.io/five_tips_about_testable_golang_code.md

 But we cannot do the same thing in golang.

 Remember, golang is a strong type language.
 If a function takes `elastic.SearchService` as the parameter, you cannot pass anything else.
 The only possible way is to create a real `elastic.SearchService` object, and do some tweaking in `Aggregation` method.
-It is complex, and when you seeking the solution about "how to create a real elastic.SearchService object", it is easy to get lost in chasing infinite rabbits in infinite holes.
+It is complex, and when you start seeking out the solution for "how to create a real elastic.SearchService object", it is easy to get lost in chasing infinite rabbits in infinite holes.
 You will forget what you want at first. ~~Just like a bad marriage.~~

 Good guys have a solution for this.
 Instead of a struct, passing an interface can solve it.
 Still same function: